suika2engine/suika2/doc/tutorial.md

 ```

 After saving it, run `suika.exe`.
-Suika 2 will show a roof terrace, a character, wait for a click, and then exit.
+Suika2 will show a roof terrace, a character, wait for a click, and then exit.

 `@ch` is the command to show a character.
 `center` is the horizontal position to show a character.